Princess Ragnhild, Mrs. Lorentzen

 Princess Ragnhild, Mrs Lorentzen (Ragnhild Alexandra; 9 June 1930 – 16 September 2012), was the eldest child of King Olav V of Norway and Princess Märtha of Sweden.
 She was the older sister of King Harald V and Princess Astrid.
-She was the first royal to have been born in Norway since the Middle Ages.
+She was the first Norwegian royal baby to have been born in Norway since the Middle Ages.
 In 1953 she married the industrialist Erling Lorentzen, a member of the Lorentzen family of shipping magnates.
 In the same year they moved to Brazil, where her husband was an industrialist and a main owner of Aracruz Celulose.
 She lived in Brazil until her death 59 years later.

-Although she was the King's eldest child, she was never in the line of succession to the Norwegian throne, owing to Norway's law of agnatic succession.
-She was in the line of succession to the British throne, and occupied the 16th and 17th place in that succession line during her childhood and youth.
+Although she was the King's eldest child, she was never in the line of succession to the Norwegian throne, owing to Norway's then-law of agnatic succession.
+She was in the line of succession to the British throne, and occupied the 16th and 17th places in that succession line during her childhood and youth.

 Early life

 Princess Ragnhild was the first Norwegian princess to have been born on Norwegian soil for 629 years.
 She grew up at the royal residence of Skaugum near Asker, west of Oslo.
-She was christened in the Palace Chapel on 27 June 1930 and her godparents were: her paternal grandparents, The King and Queen of Norway; her maternal grandparents, The Duke and Duchess of Västergötland; her great uncle, The King of Sweden; her great aunt, Princess Victoria of the United Kingdom; her maternal aunt, Princess Axel of Denmark; and The Duke of York.
+She was christened in the Palace Chapel on 27 June 1930 and her godparents were: her paternal grandparents, the King and Queen of Norway; her maternal grandparents, the Duke and Duchess of Västergötland; her great-uncle, the King of Sweden; her great-aunt, Princess Victoria of the United Kingdom; her maternal aunt, Princess Axel of Denmark; and the Duke of York.

 In 1940, during World War II, she and her family fled the German invasion of Norway, and she spent the wartime years in exile with her mother and siblings in Bethesda, Maryland, located northwest of Washington, D.C.
 Before the birth of her younger brother, it was assumed she would accede to the throne in the absence of a male heir, although this would have required a constitutional amendment, as women could not inherit the throne at the time.

+Her Confirmation took place on 11 May 1947 in the Palace Chapel.

+Following the royal family's return to Norway she attended Nissen's Girls' School, obtaining her school leaving certificate in 1948.
+She later spent four semesters, between 1948 and 1949, studying at a finishing school in Lausanne, Switzerland.

 Marriage and family

-Princess Ragnhild married Erling Lorentzen, a member of the Norwegian merchant upper-class (see Lorentzen family), in Asker on 15 May 1953.
-Lorentzen was a businessman and army officer who had served as her bodyguard during the War.
-There was great controversy at the time as she was the first member of the Norwegian Royal Family to marry non-royalty.
-(In Norway, there is a tradition of "official flagdays", and royal birthdays are normally listed as such occasions; however, soon after the couple's wedding, it was announced that her birthday (9 June) would cease to be such an official flagday.)
+Princess Ragnhild married Erling Lorentzen, a member of the Norwegian merchant upper class (see Lorentzen family), in Asker Church on 15 May 1953.
+Lorentzen was a businessman and army officer who had served as her bodyguard shortly after the war.

 Following her marriage, the couple moved to Rio de Janeiro, where her husband had substantial business holdings.
-Their residence in Brazil there was originally temporary, but they eventually settled there, and remained in Rio until Ragnhild's death in 2012.
-The couple had three children.
+Their residence in Brazil was originally temporary, but they eventually settled there, and remained in Rio until Ragnhild's death in 2012.
 In Brazil, her husband founded Aracruz Celulose.